zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/cleanup/cleanup.md

 ## Acknowledgements

 * **Author:**
-    + Lauran Serhal, Principal UA Developer, Oracle Database and Big Data User Assistance
+    + Lauran Serhal, User Assistance Developer, Oracle Database and Big Data User Assistance
 * **Reviewers:**
     + Martin Gubar, Director, Oracle Big Data Product Management
     + Alexey Filanovskiy, Senior Principal Product Manager, DW & Big Data Global Leaders Program
     + Ben Gelernter, Principal User Assistance Developer, DB Development - Documentation
-* **Last Updated By/Date:** Lauran Serhal, November 2020
+* **Last Updated By/Date:** Lauran Serhal, December 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.